arcwindab/caller/README.md

 Sorry for any confusion that may occur.

 ## Install
-ArcWind Template is available on [Packagist](https://packagist.org/packages/arcwindab/template) and installation via Composer is the recommended way to install ArcWind Template.
+ArcWind Caller is available on [Packagist](https://packagist.org/packages/arcwindab/caller) and installation via Composer is the recommended way to install ArcWind Caller.
 Just add this line to your composer.json file:
 ```
-"arcwindab/template": "@dev"
+"arcwindab/caller": "@dev"
 ```
 or run
 ```
-composer require arcwindab/template
+composer require arcwindab/caller
 ```